About snoring

 There are several devices on the market and as I am a snoring dentist I have tried different sorts that all have been difficult to use as they immobilise the jaw in a very uncomfortable way and therefore easily cause gagging.

-www.amisleep.com) which is the first device that has helped me in a significant way.
+I have now finally found the device TAP (Thornton Adjustable Positioner) constructed by the American dentist Keith Thornton (www.amisleep.com) which is the first device that has helped me in a significant way.
 My wife is not disturbed by my snoring any more and I can really feel that my breathing is improved during the night which results in a better sleep.

 This device has to be custom made and fitted by your dentist.
 The cost is higher than for other devices but this one is so much better that the difference in cost is justified.